On this page:

 Do Not Travel overseas at this time

 We currently advise that all New Zealanders do not travel overseas at this time due to the outbreak of COVID-19, associated health risks and widespread travel restrictions.
-Due to the difficulty travellers are experiencing returning home, New Zealanders overseas need to take steps to stay safely where they are and shelter in place.
+Due to the difficulty travellers are experiencing returning home, some New Zealanders overseas may need to stay safely where they are.

 The global situation remains complex and rapidly changing.
-Countries and territories that have opened their borders to tourists could see an increase in cases of COVID-19 and a heightened risk to travellers of contracting the virus.
+While some countries and territories have reopened their borders to tourists, any destination could experience a sudden increase in cases of COVID-19 and a heightened risk to travellers of contracting the virus.
 Strict travel restrictions could also be imposed suddenly.
-The options for New Zealanders to return home have reduced significantly and you may not be able to return to New Zealand as planned.
+In many places the options for New Zealanders to return home to New Zealand or travel onward to another destination have reduced significantly and you may not be able to travel as planned.

-The Government is committed to helping New Zealanders overseas where we can.
-The international situation is complex and changing quickly, and some things are out of our control.
+The Government is committed to continuing to assist New Zealanders overseas where we can.
+The international situation is complex and can change quickly, and some things are out of our control.
 Government assisted departure (repatriation) flights should not be relied upon to get home.

 We recognise that not all New Zealanders who want to return home are able to do so.
 New Zealanders who cannot return home for the time being should take steps to stay safely where they are.

 Please note that in some cases the ability of the New Zealand Government to provide consular assistance may be limited due to local restrictions on movement and other services.

 Consider whether you have access to health care and support systems if you get sick while overseas.
 Be aware that you may be placed in quarantine, be required to self-isolate or be subject to strict movement restrictions.
 Your travel insurance may be affected by the outbreak of COVID-19.
 Contact your travel insurer if you have questions or concerns about whether you are covered by your insurance policy for any potential COVID-19 related expenses.
 Make sure you can access money to cover emergencies and unexpected delays.